Australian Mobile Laundry Trailers

 Bath Unit, Portable, 8-Showerhead M1958

-1 Comp Ord Coy, 6 (Bath) Platoon, was equipped with the American Bath Unit, Portable, 8-Showerhead M1958.
-The M1958 was a compact unit that included.
+1 Comp Ord Coy’s 6 (Bath) Platoon was equipped with the American Bath Unit, Portable, 8-Showerhead M1958.
+The M1958 was a compact unit with various components, including:

-• Two shower stands with four nozzles each,
+• Two shower stands, each equipped with four nozzles.

-• moreover, all the necessary ancillary equipment including hoses and fires extinguishers.
+• All necessary ancillary equipment, including hoses and fire extinguishers.

 m1958 layout